pankajtandon/vacationplanner/readme.md

 ./mvnw spring-boot:run -Dspring-boot.run.jvmArguments='-Dspring.ai.openai.apiKey=${OPENAI_API_KEY} -Dweather.visualcrossing.apiKey=${VISUALCROSSING_API_KEY} -Dflight.amadeus.client-id=${AMADEUS_CLIENT_ID} -Dflight.amadeus.client-secret=${AMADEUS_CLIENT_SECRET}'
 ```

-When the app is ready to receive traffic, you should see:
+When the app is ready to receive traffic, go to http://localhost:8070 and ask your question!

+Since we are not streaming (yet), it may be a while before the response shows up on the screen.
+The log output looks like this.

 ```
   .   ____          _            __ _ _